awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [Signature Length](../data-format/message-footer.md#signature-length): MUST be the length of the output of the calculation above.
 - [Signature](../data-format/message-footer.md#signature): MUST be the output of the calculation above.

+Once the entire message is signed and the message footer is serialized, the serialized message footer MAY be released.

 The encrypted message outputted by this operation MUST have a message footer equal to the message footer calculated in this step.